DSR-RHIT/me447-visualizing-data/cm/week-10_assignments.md

 -   Preparing to submit your completed portfolio, due during finals week.
 -   Reviewing the [portfolio requirements](folio-01_portfolio-requirements.md) and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

-Roundtables
+-   Making final revisions to graphs, critiques, citations and references.

+Due this week

+-   [Written response](read-01_reading-response-form.pdf) for roundtable discussion of Spence (2006).

+Reading

 -   Spence (2006) William Playfair.
-[Written response](read-01_reading-response-form.pdf) required for discussion.

-Reading

 -   Robbins (2013) Ch 10: Questions and answers

 Lecture slides